Kunming

 Museums

 • Yunnan University Wu Mayao Museum of Anthropology - 云南大学伍马瑶人类学博物馆 - Fascinating museum with an impressive collection of minority and Han artifacts from around Yunnan.
-Highlights include painted wooden torso armor of the Yi people, fearsome warriors of a traditionally caste society who historically controlled the mountainous region between Sichuan and Yunnan and whose queen was instrumental in negotiating the entry in to Yunnan of the Mongol Horde at the dawn of the Yuan Dynasty, ushering in the first real period of Han control thus beginning the widespread Sinification in Yunnan province.
+Highlights include painted wooden torso armor of the Yi people, fearsome warriors of a traditionally caste society who historically controlled the mountainous region between Sichuan and Yunnan and whose queen was instrumental in negotiating the entry in to Yunnan of the Mongol Horde at the dawn of the Yuan Dynasty, ushering in the first real period of Han control thus beginning the widespread Sinification in Yunnan Province.
 Unfortunately the showy modern glass presentation makes photography of some artifacts rather difficult.

 • Kunming Zoology Museum - 昆明动物博物馆; Kūnmíng Dòngwù Bówùguǎn - Anybody interested in Yunnan's animals through the ages could spend a couple of hours here.
 The museum is adjacent to, and indeed shares a compound with, a university science campus.
 The exhibits are arranged on five floors starting with dinosaurs, fossils and skeletons on the ground floor and working up to a tropical rain forest replica on the uppermost floor.
 There are sections with preserved fish and amphibians, stuffed animals and preserved insects.
 The exhibits seem to concentrate on creatures that are, or were, to be found in Yunnan.
 Most exhibits are labelled in English and Chinese but the longer explanations and information boards are generally Chinese only.
 Overall it is a pleasant, clean, museum with the exhibits well presented and usually well lit.
 It is not really an interactive museum; there is plenty to point at and peer at but not much to do.
 There is a small table offering mementos for sale but otherwise no shop.
 Nor is there any onsite catering.